As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 The delay is partly because officials are straining to ensure that the money goes to the most needy, said program manager Amanda Harris.

-Officials spent five weeks developing a “homeless prevention index” to target neighborhoods where poor, minority residents were most at risk of becoming homeless.
+Officials spent five weeks developing a “homeless prevention index” to target neighborhoods where low-income minority residents were most at risk of becoming homeless.
 They sifted through applications to find tenants in these neighborhoods and, like in El Paso, often had to request additional documents from applicants because of the stringent federal rules.

-Harris said about 50 employees are working to process applications, but most of them also need to oversee preexisting housing programs.
+Harris said about 50 employees are working to process applications but that most of them also need to oversee preexisting housing programs.

 “Our staff are burned out,” said Earl Stoddard, Montgomery’s head of emergency management.
-“We’ve been operating for a near frantic pace for almost eight months now . . .
+“We’ve been operating for a near-frantic pace for almost eight months now . . .
 It’s incredibly challenging.”

 Matt Losak, head of the local renter’s alliance, said well-meaning attempts to target the most needy took up valuable time that left most applicants without assistance.
 “We’re just generally concerned,” he said.
 “Because this is a crisis.”

-At Cider Mill Apartments, tenants have resorted to borrowing money and pawning belongings to afford rent, said Carmen Castro Conroy, a counselor with the Housing Initiative Partnership.
+At Cider Mill Apartments, tenants have resorted to borrowing money and pawning belongings to afford rent, said Carmen Castro-Conroy, a counselor with the Housing Initiative Partnership.
 She has helped six residents apply for the grant, but only one had heard back as of late October.

 “If I have to vacate . . .
 I don’t have anywhere to go,” said Edwige Tebou, 36, the Cameroonian immigrant whose savings have dried up since she lost her pharmacy job.